FAU-DYYP/DYYP-Repo/README.md

 ## Overview
 ### Description
-DYYP is a cryptocurrency focused app: it monitors the crpyto market for prices.
+DYYP is a cryptocurrency focused app: it monitors the crypto market for prices.
 Users can personalize their feed, a profile, and a simulated crypto wallet.
 The user can also seen in-depth information about a specific coin in a seperate view.

 ### App Evaluation
 [Evaluation of your app across the following attributes]